Insulin: Physiological effects

+Historically, insulin has been broadly classified as an anabolic hormone because it stimulates the synthesis of complex molecules.
+However, recent medical literature has proposed reclassifying insulin specifically as a reponic hormone (from the Latin repono, meaning "to store") to better distinguish its metabolic role from that of classic anabolic hormones like testosterone or growth hormone.
+While classic anabolic hormones drive energy-intensive processes to build metabolically active lean tissue, the primary physiological function of a reponic hormone is to conserve and store systemic energy.
+Insulin achieves this by driving the cellular uptake of glucose and lipids for storage (lipogenesis and glycogenesis) while simultaneously inhibiting the breakdown of stored energy (lipolysis and glycogenolysis).
+Researchers argue this distinction provides a clearer framework for understanding why hyperinsulinemia is uniquely characterized by central adiposity and metabolic syndrome rather than lean tissue growth.

 Degradation

 Once an insulin molecule has docked onto the receptor and effected its action, it may be released back into the extracellular environment, or it may be degraded by the cell.
 The two primary sites for insulin clearance are the liver and the kidney.
-It is broken down by the enzyme, protein-disulfide reductase (glutathione), which breaks the disulphide bonds between the A and B chains.
 The liver clears most insulin during first-pass transit, whereas the kidney clears most of the insulin in systemic circulation.
-Degradation normally involves endocytosis of the insulin-receptor complex, followed by the action of insulin-degrading enzyme.
+Degradation normally involves endocytosis of the insulin-receptor complex, then the action of insulin-degrading enzyme on the B-chain, followed by the disulfide bond being broken by enzymes from the protein disulfide isomerase family.
 An insulin molecule produced endogenously by the beta cells is estimated to be degraded within about one hour after its initial release into circulation (insulin half-life ~ 4–6 minutes).

 Regulator of endocannabinoid metabolism

 Insulin is a major regulator of endocannabinoid (EC) metabolism and insulin treatment has been shown to reduce intracellular ECs, the 2-arachidonoylglycerol (2-AG) and anandamide (AEA), which correspond with insulin-sensitive expression changes in enzymes of EC metabolism.
 In insulin-resistant adipocytes, patterns of insulin-induced enzyme expression is disturbed in a manner consistent with elevated EC synthesis and reduced EC degradation.
 Findings suggest that insulin-resistant adipocytes fail to regulate EC metabolism and decrease intracellular EC levels in response to insulin stimulation, whereby obese insulin-resistant individuals exhibit increased concentrations of ECs.
 This dysregulation contributes to excessive visceral fat accumulation and reduced adiponectin release from abdominal adipose tissue, and further to the onset of several cardiometabolic risk factors that are associated with obesity and type 2 diabetes.